Building information modeling: Management of building information models

 Building information models span the whole concept-to-occupation time-span.
 To ensure efficient management of information processes throughout this span, a BIM manager might be appointed.
 The BIM manager is retained by a design build team on the client's behalf from the pre-design phase onwards to develop and to track the object-oriented BIM against predicted and measured performance objectives, supporting multi-disciplinary building information models that drive analysis, schedules, take-off and logistics.
-Companies are also now considering developing BIMs in various levels of detail, since depending on the application of BIM, more or less detail is needed, and there is varying modeling effort associated with generating building information models at different levels of detail.
+BIMs were also developed to different levels of development (LOD) (sometimes also called levels of detail) reflecting the relevant levels of detailing needed from early to later stages of a project.
+The 2018 publication of ISO 19650-1 then introduced the concept of Level of Information Need (LOIN), standardised in 2024 in ISO 7817-1:2024.

 BIM in construction management

 Participants in the building process are constantly challenged to deliver successful projects despite tight budgets, limited staffing, accelerated schedules, and limited or conflicting information.
 The significant disciplines such as architectural, structural and MEP designs should be well-coordinated, as two things can't take place at the same place and time.
 BIM additionally is able to aid in collision detection, identifying the exact location of discrepancies.

 The BIM concept envisages virtual construction of a facility prior to its actual physical construction, in order to reduce uncertainty, improve safety, work out problems, and simulate and analyze potential impacts.
 Sub-contractors from every trade can input critical information into the model before beginning construction, with opportunities to pre-fabricate or pre-assemble some systems off-site.
 Waste can be minimised on-site and products delivered on a just-in-time basis rather than being stock-piled on-site.
-BIM improves project coordination by enabling real-time collaboration, allowing teams to identify and resolve issues before construction begins.

 Quantities and shared properties of materials can be extracted easily.
 Scopes of work can be isolated and defined.
 Systems, assemblies and sequences can be shown in a relative scale with the entire facility or group of facilities.
 BIM also prevents errors by enabling conflict or 'clash detection' whereby the computer model visually highlights to the team where parts of the building (e.g.:structural frame and building services pipes or ducts) may wrongly intersect.